vifon/zsh-image-extension/README.md

 there are too many images to display, any key other than 'q' will display the next image portion.

+The preview function may be used as a regular command by running `ils` (image ls).

 May not work with all the terminals.
 Confirmed to work with `urxvt`, `xterm` and the Linux tty.